 All those technical stuff aside, given the oddly similar look, satin was widely (yet so wrongly) interchanged with silk.
 That is until polyester came into the picture and gave satin its own identity.
 Ok, a lot of people still don’t know that satin is not a fabric, but we’re hoping at least our readers know better by now. 😉

-Moving on to silk, weaving this fabric involves an extensive and intricate process since these are made from a natural material - silkworms.
+Moving on to silk, weaving this fabric involves an extensive and intricate process since these are made from a natural material - the cocoons of silkworms.

 In commercial weaving, cocoons are soaked in boiling water to soften the sericin, the protein derived from silkworms that mold the cocoon’s shape.
 This is then reeled into a single continuous silk thread and dyed to create different color variations.
 Before production, the silkworms are organically fed and live a protected life away from predators.
 China, India, Uzbekistan, Brazil, and Thailand are the top countries to practice commercial silk weaving.
 China has been at the top of the silk trade for centuries.